Community Involvement & Philanthropy | Yuhaaviatam of San Manuel Nation

 We fund:

-• Direct healthcare services including education, prevention, and disease management
+• Direct healthcare services including education, disease prevention and management

 • Programs that provide career pathway programs through workforce development and training opportunities